Key takeaways:

 While active and passive proximity readers work similarly, there is one crucial difference.

 Both types of cards require power to exchange signals with a card reader.
-However, active proximity cards come with their own batteries.
+However, active proximity card readers come with their own batteries.
 In contrast, passive cards are powered by their proximity to the electrical field emitted by card readers.

 key card system user

-Should you get a key card or fob access control system?
+Pros and cons of key card or fob access control

 Key card and fob access control systems are used across all property types because of their many advantages.
 But with all access control systems, you can expect some limitations.